thebardofavon/ContactSphere/README.md

 Access the application at http://localhost:5173.

+# Contact Management System

 ## How It Works

 ### Frontend

+- **Add Contact**:
-Add Contact: Form with validation to ensure proper email format and a phone number with a country code.
+  Form with validation to ensure proper email format and a phone number with a country code.

+- **Edit Contact**:
-Edit Contact: Pre-populated form for editing, with validation and duplicate detection.
+  Pre-populated form for editing, with validation and duplicate detection.

+- **View Contacts**:
-View Contacts: List of all contacts retrieved via the backend API.
+  List of all contacts retrieved via the backend API.

+- **Delete Contact**:
-Delete Contact: Removes the contact and refreshes the view.
+  Removes the contact and refreshes the view.

 ### Backend

-Create Contact:
+- **Create Contact**:
-Validates input fields (email, phone).
+  - Validates input fields (email, phone).
-Checks for duplicates before insertion.
+  - Checks for duplicates before insertion.

-Update Contact:
+- **Update Contact**:
-Ensures no duplicates for updated records.
+  - Ensures no duplicates for updated records.
-Updates data in the database.
+  - Updates data in the database.

-Delete Contact:
+- **Delete Contact**:
   Removes the contact by its ID.

-Get Contacts:
+- **Get Contacts**:
   Fetches all records from the database.

-Get Contact by ID:
+- **Get Contact by ID**:
   Retrieves details for a specific contact.

+---

 ## Challenges and Solutions

-1. Validating Phone Numbers and Emails
+1. **Validating Phone Numbers and Emails**
-Challenge: Enforcing phone numbers to include a valid country code and validating email format.
+   - **Challenge**: Enforcing phone numbers to include a valid country code and validating email format.
-Solution: Used regex patterns both in the frontend and backend to validate these inputs.
+   - **Solution**: Used regex patterns both in the frontend and backend to validate these inputs.

-2. Handling Duplicate Entries
+2. **Handling Duplicate Entries**
-Challenge: Prevent duplicate email addresses or phone numbers from being added or updated.
+   - **Challenge**: Prevent duplicate email addresses or phone numbers from being added or updated.
-Solution: Implemented duplicate checks in the backend API using SQL queries.
+   - **Solution**: Implemented duplicate checks in the backend API using SQL queries.

-3. Error Messaging
+3. **Error Messaging**
-Challenge: Providing clear error messages to users.
+   - **Challenge**: Providing clear error messages to users.
-Solution: Implemented detailed error handling in both frontend and backend, with appropriate messages displayed on the UI.
+   - **Solution**: Implemented detailed error handling in both frontend and backend, with appropriate messages displayed on the UI.

-4. Frontend and Backend Synchronization
+4. **Frontend and Backend Synchronization**

-Challenge: Ensuring consistent validation across frontend and backend.
+   - **Challenge**: Ensuring consistent validation across frontend and backend.
-Solution: Shared validation logic and tested API responses thoroughly to maintain uniform behavior.
+   - **Solution**: Shared validation logic and tested API responses thoroughly to maintain uniform behavior.

-## Folder Structure
-contact-management-system/
-├── frontend/
-│   ├── public/
-│   ├── src/
-│   │   ├── components/     # React components
-│   │   ├── pages/          # AddContactPage, EditContactPage, ViewContactsPage
-│   │   ├── services/       # API service functions
-│   │   ├── App.jsx         # Main app component
-│   │   └── main.jsx        # Entry point
-│   └── vite.config.js
-├── backend/
-│   ├── config/
-│   │   └── db.js           # Database configuration
-│   ├── routes/
-│   │   └── contactRoutes.js # API route definitions
-│   ├── controllers/
-│   │   └── contactController.js # Business logic
-│   └── server.js           # Express server setup
-└── README.md
+---

 ## Future Improvements

-Add authentication for secure access.
+- Add authentication for secure access.
-Implement search and filtering for contacts.
+- Implement search and filtering for contacts.
-Deploy the app to a cloud platform.
+- Deploy the app to a cloud platform.

+---

 ## Author

-Created by Anushka Srivastava as a part of a CRM mini-feature assignment.
+Created by **Anushka Srivastava** as a part of a CRM mini-feature assignment.